Changissnz/r2apart/technicals.md

 These variable categories aid in calculating values of pertinence for the `PContext` structure.

+# The PKDB structure

+The structure `PKDB` is an acronym for Player Knowledge Database.
+Each player possesses an instance of this structure.
+At every timestamp, before a player decides on its best move, it uses the knowledge of other player's `MicroGraph` instances in the `PKDB` to gauge the score of every possible move that involves another player's `ResourceGraph`.

+A player is able to collect knowledge of another player's `MicroGraph` through its two unit moves (see `sample_resource_graph_6` and `sample_resource_graph_7`).
+These moves are deemed the unit moves because they together are able to accurately predict the structure of other `MicroGraph` instances through their `PMove` execution.
+These two moves are the only moves that adds knowledge of other player's `MicroGraph` structures to a player's `PKDB`.

+Of important note is the `AMove` does not require knowledge from the `PKDB` to execute.

+# The PDEC structure

+This is the deciding structure of the player.
+It is responsible for calculating the `PContext` at every timestamp for the player.
+It also holds the `PKDB` instance.
+Of another importance is its responsibility in calculating suspected negochips by other players that make the expected scores of `PMove` executions by the player different from the actual scores.

+MORE ON THIS LATER...

+# The Player Move-Chain

+saldfjsadlfjs;ladfjlsadjf;lsadjf;lsajfldajfsldakjfl;sazxn,
+mcvnbjxvweiuytho

 # Miscellaneous features
 - `move-type deteterministic`
 description: